UniversityInternationalComing to Hannover

 Information on childcare facilities in Germany

 Children aged 6 and over are required to attend school.
-An Overview of the German school system can be found here.
+An overview of the German school system can be found here.

-Offers and support on the campus
+Offers and support on campus

 Students